 - Frequently Asked Questions – FAQs

 However, all processes which occur naturally tend to proceed spontaneously in one direction only.
 What does spontaneity mean here?
-What factors determine the direction in a spontaneous change?
+What factors determine the direction of a spontaneous change?

 What is Spontaneity?

-Let us try to understand the meaning of spontaneity.
+Naturally, all processes have a tendency to occur in one direction under a given set of conditions.
 A spontaneous process is an irreversible process and it could only be reversed by some external agents.
 The entropy of any system is defined as the degree of randomness in it.

 Predicting the spontaneity of a reaction

 Generally, the total entropy change is the essential parameter which defines the spontaneity of any process.
 Since most of the chemical reactions fall under the category of a closed system and open system; we can say there is a change in enthalpy too along with the change in entropy.
 Since, change in enthalpy also increases or decreases the randomness by affecting the molecular motions, entropy change alone cannot account for the spontaneity of such a process.
 Therefore, for explaining the spontaneity of a process we use the Gibbs energy change.
 Gibbs’ energy is a state function and an extensive property.
 The general expression for Gibbs energy change at constant temperature is expressed as:

 ΔGsys = Gibbs energy change of the system

 ΔSsys = entropy change of the system